-It’s partly thanks to a host of new surf and yoga retreats popping up along the coast.
+Why, you ask?
+Well it’s partly thanks to a host of new surf and yoga retreats popping up along the coast.
+We’ll get to those in a minute.
 But it’s also down to the relaxed but curious Portuguese culture, which is all about sharing delicious food together, finding joy in unexpected places, and hiking and cycling whenever possible.
+Sounds dreamy, eh?

 So, with thousands of tourists beginning to catch on, it’s time to get ahead of the curve and explore this country’s natural beauty and gorgeous cities for yourself – even better with a group of new friends on our Portugal City & Surf Trip.
 Here’s why Portugal is the best place to unwind and unplug…